lsst-dm/dm_dev_guide/build-ci/jenkins.rst

 ---------------

 `stack-os-matrix`_ is the job that DM developers must run to ensure tests pass before merging changes to any LSST EUPS Stack package.
+For details on how to run this job, see :doc:`jenkins-stack-os-matrix`.

 .. _jenkins-job-science-pipelines-lsst-distrib: